-Many substances found around us can cause the starting of fire.
-These range from the obvious, eg flammable chemicals, clothing, paper, to the less obvious – grease, packaging materials, dusts from wood and room decorations.
+Many substances found around us can cause the starting of the fire.
+These range from the obvious, eg flammable chemicals, clothing, paper, to the less obvious – grease, packaging materials, dust from wood and room decorations.

 It is important to be aware of the risks and to control or get rid of them to prevent accidents.